nottohave/Art-Gallery-Website/README.md

     Begin to contruct the footer.

 1/2/22
     Debug footer.
 It has extra paddings on certain section and div so I took it off and reconstruct it for tablet.
-It is also easy to control the design in Dekstop mode
+It is also easy to control the design in Dekstop mode.
+    Update location page in tablet mode.
+    I need to consider responsive design because I need to design to flow on my phone.
+So I need to dig in em and rem for size, padding and minmax.